underpostnet/engine/cli.md

 Manages Underpost configurations using various operators.

 Arguments:
   operator            The configuration operation to perform.
-Options: set, delete,
+Options: set,
-              get, list, clean.
+                      delete, get, list, clean.
   key                 Optional: The specific configuration key to manage. value               Optional: The value to set for the configuration key.

 Options:
   --plain             Prints the configuration value in plain text.
+  --filter <keyword>  Filters the list by matching key or value (only for list
+                      operation).
   -h, --help          display help for command

 ```